terrimporter/MetaWorks/README.md

 ## Overview

 MetaWorks comes with a conda environment file MetaWorks_v1.3.2 that should be activated before running the pipeline.
 Conda is an environment and package manager (Anaconda, 2016).
 The environment file contains most of the programs and dependencies needed to run MetaWorks.
-An additional program, the RDP classifier v2.13 should also be installed to make the taxonomic assignments.
 If pseudogene filtering will be used, then the NCBI ORFfinder program will also need to be installed.
 Additional RDP-trained reference sets may need to be downloaded if the reference set needed is not already built in to the RDP classifier (see Table 1 below).

 Snakemake is a python-based workflow manager (Koster and Rahmann, 2012) and it requires three sets of files to run (Fig 1).